astoilkov/jsblocks-docs/queries/creating-a-custom-query.md

 };
 ```

-And this is how you could use your query:
+And this is how you could use your custom query:

 ```html
 <span data-query="formatPrice(price)"></span>